rumpeltux/esp-stlink/README.md

 out of the box, just connect to your computer’s USB, `make flash` and you’re ready to use `stm8flash` with `espstlink`.

+## Flashing firmware

+Easiest is to use the python tool (only works with STM8S not STM8L for now):

+    python3 python/flash.py -d /dev/ttyUSB0 -i sample.ihx

+You need to build `libespstlink.so` first by running:

+    make -C lib

 ## Using ESP-STLINK with stm8flash

+**Note:** Older versions of stm8flash will not work with current versions, since starting with v0.2 of espstlink the default baudrate was switched from 115200 to 921600, which allows for significantly faster flash speeds.

 Grab stm8flash from https://github.com/rumpeltux/stm8flash.